ShiftLeftSecurity/traceleft/Documentation/file-tracking.md

 ## Implementation and caveats

-We keep a userspace Go map `(pid, fd) -> path` which we populate by hooking into `fd_install` (kprobe and kretprobe) and reading `/proc/$PID/fd/$FD_NUMBER` in userspace.
+[`fd_install`][fd_install] is a kernel function that installs a new file descriptor in the file descriptor table of a process.
+It is called every time a file descriptor is made available to a process.
+We hook into `fd_install` (kprobe and kretprobe) and pass the file descriptor number to userspace.
+Then, userspace will call [`readlink`][readlink] on `/proc/$PID/fd/$FD_NUMBER` to get the path that file descriptor points to and store it in a Go map `(pid, fd) -> path`.
 Then, when we get a file event, we check the map and print the path along with the file descriptor number.

 This is a best-effort solution: we'll miss short-lived file descriptors because we might not have time to look up in `/proc` before the file descriptor or even